Jonah (2019 miniseries): Reception

-Phil Kingsley Jones was critical that the film portrayed him as a villain, though being partly true, in the sense that he was not invited to attend Jonah's funeral (not shown in the final cuts), both he and John Mayhew were both father figures for Jonah.
+Phil Kingsley Jones was critical that the film portrayed Lomu as a villain, though being partly true, in the sense that he was not invited to attend Jonah's funeral (not shown in the final cuts), both he and John Mayhew were both father figures for Jonah.
 However, Phil Kingsley Jones' relationship with Jonah was not divulged in great detail, and many intimate details of Lomu's love life was also left out, as both he and Laurie Mains were not consulted in the making of the series, and leaving the public presuming the minute details as public knowledge.